ChuckMcKyes/mechcalc-python/README.md

 wxPython is required.
 In Windows, Microsoft Visual C++ redistributable is required.
-I find that everything works with Python 3.7.3 in Debian and Python 3.8.6 in Windows 10, but Python 3.9.0 does not work.
+I find that everything works with Python 3.7.3 in Debian and Python 3.8.6 in Windows 10, but Python 3.9.0 does not appear to work on Windows 10.

+Debian requires python3-wxgtk to be installed via your package manager.
+The version as of this writing is python3-wxgtk4.0-4.0.4+dfsg-2.

 This python script can be run using "python3 -m mechcalc" on the command line or by creating a shortcut.